 How to freeze peanut butter

 Various peanut butter freeze differently, so you should freeze a small sample beforehand.
-As a first step, put 1 tbsp of peanut butter onto a small sheet of parchment paper.
+As a first step, put 1 tablespoon of peanut butter onto a small sheet of parchment paper.
 This should go in the freezer for at least two hours.
-Regardless of whether it freezes well, you won’t waste a whole jar of peanut butter.
+Regardless of whether it freezes well, you won't waste a whole jar of peanut butter.